 The Virginia Tech 690 AUV is designed for bathymetric surveys.
 It has a side-scan sonar and a high-end navigation system.
 More information is available here.

-The Trawl-Resistant Self-Mooring AUV (TRSMAUV) system delivers an oceanographic sensor to the seafloor in a bottom-mount package that is resistant to being fouled by fishing nets.
+The Trawl-Resistant Self-Mooring AUV system is able to sit on the seafloor while being able to resist fouling by fishing nets.
 More information is available here.

 High Speed AUV